Dedo-Finger2/bec-remaster/README.md

 ## Bec - Beecrowd Challenge JS Generator

-This CLI tool helps you quickly create new Beecrowd challenges with corresponding test files.
+This CLI tool helps you quickly create new Beecrowd challenges with corresponding test files write in Jest!

 ### Features

-* Generates a new JavaScript file for your challenge name.
+* Generates a new JavaScript file with choosen challenge name.
-* Creates a separate test file to write unit tests for your challenge solution.
+* Creates a separate test file to write unit tests for your challenge solution before submiting it.
 * Offers convenient aliases for commonly used commands.

 ### Installation

 **Coming Soon!**

 Bec is currently under development.
-We'll provide installation instructions when it's ready for public use.
+I'll provide installation instructions when it's ready for public use.

 ### Usage